John Zogby

 Biography

 Zogby currently heads John Zogby Strategies, a strategic visioning firm.
 A partnership with his sons Benjamin and Jeremy the firm specializing in preparing companies and agencies for the coming wave of dynamic changes.
-He is also the inaugural Director of the Keenan Center for Entrepreneurship at his alma mater, Le Moyne College.
+He was also the inaugural Director of the Keenan Center for Entrepreneurship from 2016-2018 at his alma mater, Le Moyne College.

 Zogby gained worldwide attention when he called the 1996 presidential election with pinpoint accuracy “All hail Zogby, the maverick predictor,” decreed The Washington Post.
 He did it again in the following two elections.
 Zogby’s presidential polling remains among the most accurate through five elections.
 He has served as an on-air election analyst for NBC News, BBC, CBC, ABC (Australia), and has been featured by the Foreign Press Center in Washington every election night since 1998.

-The Zogby Poll has been called “second best known polling brand in the US today.”
-John Zogby remains the hottest and most accurate pollster and analyst of America’s political and cultural landscape.
+The Zogby Poll has been called “second best known polling brand in the US today” by the Washington Post.
+John Zogby remains among the hottest and most accurate pollsters and analysts of America’s political and cultural landscape.
 In addition to the global reach of the brand, Zogby Polls have been cited frequently in popular culture, including Netflix’s House of Cards, NBC’s West Wing, CW’s Gossip Girls, and numerous novels, game shows, and the 25th Anniversary edition of Trivial Pursuit.
 Zogby Polls are regularly cited on The Tonight Show and spoofed on The Late Show and NPR’s All Things Considered.
 Fortune Magazine, The New Yorker and Investor’s Business Daily have all profiled John Zogby.
 He has appeared on every major U.S. television network, the BBC and scores of U.S. broadcasts.
 His two appearances on The Daily Show with Jon Stewart are among his favorites.

-Zogby writes weekly columns on Forbes.com and contributed a weekly Obama report card to The Washington Examiner’s Washington Secrets, by Paul Bedard.
+Zogby has written weekly columns on Forbes.com for over a decade and contributes a weekly Presidential report card to The Washington Examiner’s Washington Secrets, by Paul Bedard.
 He is also a founding contributor to The Huffington Post.
-His analytical expertise has also been published on the opinion pages of the New York Times, Wall Street Journal and Financial Times.
+His analytical expertise has also been published on the opinion pages of the New York Times, Wall Street Journal, The Guardian and Financial Times.

 Since 1984 John has led successful strategic visioning, communications, marketing, and operations projects for mega corporations, small and medium-sized businesses, local and national governments, non-profits and foundations, trade associations, and educational institutions at all levels.
-He has polled and consulted for a wide spectrum of business, media, government and political groups including Coca-Cola, Microsoft, CISCO Systems, St. Jude’s Children’s Research Hospital and the US Census Bureau.
+He has polled and consulted for a wide spectrum of business, media, government and political groups including Coca-Cola, Microsoft, CISCO Systems, St. Jude’s Children’s Research Hospital and the US Census Bureau, the World Health Organization, and the Office of the General Secretary of the United Nations.
 A well-known political and social pundit, his work has been featured in op-ed pages worldwide, valued in corporate boardrooms and considered “must-read” at every level of America’s political landscape.

 A former advisor at the Kennedy School of Government at Harvard University, John also serves as a Commissioner for the Center for Strategic and International Studies (CSIS) Commission on Smart Power and is a senior fellow of the Catholic University Institute for Policy Research and Catholic Studies.
 As former chairman of Sudan Sunrise, Zogby worked to continue the vision of the late NBA player Manute Bol to bring peace to Sudan through education.
 He is presently chairman of the capital campaign on behalf of Mohawk Valley Community College (where he taught in the 1970s), and serves on the boards of the Arab American Institute, Upstate Venture Connect (which links young entrepreneurs with venture capital in Upstate New York), and Freedom Guide Dogs.

 Zogby has been awarded three honorary doctorates from the State University of New York, the College of St. Rose, and the Graduate School of Union University.
 In 2008, he was awarded the Chancellor’s Distinguished Fellows Award from the University of California Irvine.
-He has also received special awards from the American Task Force for Lebanon and the Arab American Association of Greater Houston.
+He has also received special awards from One to World, an organized network of Fulbright scholars devoted to building cultural understanding worldwide, the American Task Force for Lebanon and the Arab American Association of Greater Houston.
+Named a Living Legend by his hometown county’s historical society, he is the subject of a documentary, People, Not Numbers: John Zogby, Living Legend.

 Speaker Videos